May We See Your ID?

 - >> All returning students, staff, or faculty who have lost or misplaced their ID Card will be required to submit a HelpDesk ticket or send an email prior to returning to campus to request a replacement.
 Replacement cards will be pre-printed and available for pick-up at the onset of the fall semester or resumption of activities on campus.

+If you missed your scheduled ID pick-up, please reach out to your campus ID Card Office.
 For information about ID Card Office locations and hours, uploading your ID image, and much more, visit the Auxiliary Services website.

 - Academic Programs